microsoft/AzureTRE/docs/tre-workspace-authors/firewall-rules.md

 # Adding Firewall Rules as part of a workspace or service deployment

+!!! note
+    Creating firewall rules will in the future only be allowed through the firewall shared services [#882](https://github.com/microsoft/AzureTRE/issues/882).

 A TRE service may require certain firewall rules to be opened in the TRE firewall.
 Examples include:

 - Access to an external authorisation endpoint